ONSdigital/dp-compose/v2/stacks/README.md

 A stack for the home page and census hub in Web mode.

-The first time that you run it, you will need to generate the assets and have the zebedee content.
-It also assumes that you have defined `zebedee_root` env var in your system.

 Stack root folder is [`homepage-web`](./homepage-web/).
 See the [general guidance, above](#general-guidance-for-each-stack), first, then:

 1. Open your browser and check you can see the home page: `localhost:24400`

-1. Check you can see the census hub page: `localhost:24400/census`
+2. Check you can see the census hub page: `localhost:24400/census`

 ### Homepage publishing

 Deploys a stack for the home page in Publishing mode.

-The first time that you run it, you will need to generate the assets and have the zebedee content.
-It also assumes that you have defined `zebedee_root` env var in your system.

 Stack root folder is [`homepage-publishing`](./homepage-publishing/).
 See the [general guidance, above](#general-guidance-for-each-stack), first, then:

 1. Open your browser and check you can see the florence website: `http://localhost:8081/florence`

-1. Log in to florence and perform the publish journey
+2. Log in to florence and perform the publish journey

 ### Static files